-Prior to departing for school, parents/guardians will need to certify that their children do not have a fever or any COVID-19 related symptoms using a remote Daily Parent Screening/Attestation Mobile App.
-Students with any symptoms must remain home.
-The school will periodically ask symptom related questions to the students upon arrival.
+Before departing for school, parents/guardians will need to certify that their children do not have a fever or any COVID-19 related symptoms using the Magnus Health Screening/Attestation Mobile App.
+Students with any symptoms or an immediate family member who has tested positive must remain home and follow return-to-school guidelines.
+The school will periodically ask symptom-related questions to the students upon arrival.

-Upon arrival at school, all students and employees must present themselves to the automated temperature kiosks located at the designated entrances.
-The school will not record an individual's actual temperature, but rather a "Pass/Fail" in accordance with HIPPA requirements.
-Individuals who conduct health screening are required to wear PPE (face shield, mask, disposable gown and gloves) and use a Non-Contact Digital Infrared Forehead Thermometer.
+Upon arrival at school, employees must present themselves to the automated temperature kiosks located at the designated entrances.
+Students will have their temperature checked by a school employee using a Non-Contact Digital Infrared Forehead Thermometer.
+The school will not record an individual's actual temperature but rather a "Pass/Fail" per HIPPA requirements.
+Individuals who conduct health screenings are required to wear an appropriate face mask/covering and other PPE as deemed necessary.
 Individuals who do not present with a temperature greater than 100.0 degrees Fahrenheit will be allowed to attend school.

-Any student who presents COVID-19 symptoms or fever will be discharged to their parent/guardian immediately along with any siblings.
-Students who utilized district or contracted bus services will be isolated and supervised in a safe, contained area in the Health Office, located near the main entrance.
-The nurse will wear full PPE until the student is picked up by parent, guardian or designated emergency contact.
+Any student who presents COVID-19 symptoms or fever will be discharged to their parent/guardian immediately along with any siblings, regardless of vaccination status.
+Students who utilize district or contracted bus services will be isolated and supervised in a safe, contained area in the Health Office, near the main entrance.
+The nurse will wear full PPE until the student is picked up by a parent, guardian, or designated emergency contact.
 The school nurse will bring the symptomatic student out the front entrance to the waiting vehicle and provide the caregiver with information on health care, testing resources, and when they can return to school based on the satisfaction of CDC guidelines.

-Employees will be required to undergo a daily health screening to include questionnaire and temperature checks.
+Employees will be required to undergo a daily health screening to include a questionnaire and temperature checks.
 The questionnaire will be updated, as needed, to comply with changing CDC or DOH guidelines.
 Employees and non-employees who present COVID-19 symptoms or fever upon arrival will not be allowed to enter the facility.